miatoll-linux/droidian/README.md

 Download the latest [nighly](https://github.com/miatoll-linux/droidian/releases/tag/nightly) release.
 It is recommended to ensure that you have the latest fastboot and adb versions.

+## Which image to get?
+_Droidian comes with 2 versions or flavours, each one featuring it's own DE.
+The available flavours are:_
+#### Phosh:
+* The most complete DE available for Droidian.
+Recommended to get the best experience.
+#### Cutie:
+*  An work in progress DE, with many features not implemented not recommended for daily use, but good for testing and returning feedback.
+More info at: https://cutie-shell.org/

 ## Installation